Engineering Effective Ventilation Systems for Industrial Facilities

 Smarter Dilution Ventilation

 In facilities with frequent vehicle movement, dilution ventilation, introducing clean outdoor air to mix with and dilute contaminants, is often the only feasible strategy.
-When direct tailpipe extraction isn’t practical, dilution becomes essential.
+When direct tailpipe extraction isn’t practical, dilution becomes essential, particularly in operating conditions where doors remain closed for extended periods and natural air exchange is limited.

 However, not all dilution systems are equally effective.

-Additionally, in areas where vehicles idle in predictable locations, localized exhaust hoods can be added to create a hybrid solution that boosts contaminant removal without disrupting operations.
+Additionally, in areas where vehicles idle in predictable locations, localized exhaust hoods (as shown in orange in the figure below), can be added to create a hybrid solution that boosts contaminant removal without disrupting operations.

 This approach not only improves contaminant removal but also enhances energy efficiency and overall system performance.